tavetisyan95/feast_web_app/README.md

 To do standard (non-incremental) materialization, use the box `Materialization interval (standard materialization)`.
 In this box, you'll be able to select start and end dates for materialization.

-For incremental materialization, use the box `End date (incremental materialization)`.
+For incremental materialization, use the box `Materialization interval (incremental materialization)`.
 You can select an end date for the materialization.
 Note that depending on the end date and the ttl of your feature views, incremental materialization may not be able to fetch any features.

 ## LIMITATIONS OF THE APP